CarterGames/NotionToUnity/README.md

 ![image](https://github.com/CarterGames/NotionToUnity/assets/33253710/50d42e71-c459-4376-8a1e-7213fa03b067)

 Once setup you'll just need to write your data class to have the fields you want.
-An example of a Persona heling skill data class
+An example of a Persona healing skill data class

 ```
     [Serializable]